LuisM2012/Chess/README.md

 I use that board image solely for showing board and not for profit.
 If you intend to copy the board-image, by any means, I'm not in charge nor its under my name for that image in its entirety.
-The pieces-images (ROOK, QUEEN, KING, BISHOP, KNIGHT, PAWN) are mine, I've created them using with a painting software and a photoshop software.
+The pieces-images (ROOK, QUEEN, KING, BISHOP, KNIGHT, PAWN) are mine.
 IF you intend to use these images for your own non-profit motives, by all means, you have my jurisdiction to use them.
 AS FOR CODE, if you plan to use it for non-profit motives you also have my jurisdiction.
 HOWEVER, if you intend to use it for 'profit', please consult me before you do so.